Real Estate · Rental Properties

 • Tenant insurance tracking and lease requirement documentationlandlords who require tenants to carry renters insurance need a system for tracking it.
 BLIS can help review what the lease requires and confirm tenant certificates are structured appropriately.

 • Claims guidance and documentation supportafter a loss, questions follow quickly.
-BLIS can help you understand what to document, how the carrier's inspection and adjustment process works, and how to manage tenant communications during repairs.
-Claim payment decisions belong to the carrier.
+BLIS can help you understand what to document, how the insurer's inspection and adjustment process works, and how to manage tenant communications during repairs.
+Claim payment decisions belong to the insurer.

 FAQ